Delphi Archaeological Museum: The ground floor gallery

-In a free standing case in the middle of the room is displayed a bronze hydria with depiction in relief, a rather rare vessel of a workshop locate in the north Peloponnese.
+In a free standing case in the middle of the room is displayed a bronze hydria with depiction in relief, a rather rare vessel of a workshop located in the north Peloponnese.

-Burial votive offerings are exhibited in the next case, including belt buckles, aryballoi and incense bottles.
+Burial votive offerings are exhibited in the next case, including belt buckles, aryballoi, and incense bottles.
 Classical period pottery follows.

 A large clay bust of Demeter or Persephone along with several other clay vessels come from the so-called "grave of the priest".

-In the next case are exhibited grave goods from a grave located around the museum, dated to the first half of the 4th century BC.
+In the next case are exhibited grave goods from a grave located around the museum, dated to the first half of the 4th century BCE.
 Two attic lekythoi with depictions in relief, clay figurines of Aphrodite, a dancer, Cassandra, a comic actor as well as a doll with movable hands and legs count among the most important exhibits.
-The long case along the narrow wall contains finds from the Corycian cave, such as two vessels of the late Neolithic period, some human clay figurines, obsidian blades and some of the knuckle bones discovered there.
+The long case along the narrow wall contains finds from the Corycian cave, such as two vessels of the late Neolithic period, some human clay figurines, obsidian blades, and some of the knucklebones discovered there.
 Some figurines depict korae (young women) and animals.
 The most impressive exhibit, however, is a chorus of the Muses around Pan.

-In the rest of the cases are displayed black-figured lekythoi, clay figurines, a rather large figurine of Aphrodite and a folding mirror decorated with the head of the same goddess.
+In the rest of the cases are displayed black-figured lekythoi, clay figurines, a rather large figurine of Aphrodite, and a folding mirror decorated with the head of the same goddess.
 Finally, some Late antique exhibits such as oil-lamps and a leopard made of mother-of-pearl offer a glimpse into the city of Delphi in Late Antiquity.